Shashank-M-N/Tic-Tac-Toe-game/README.md

 ## Usage
 1. Run `tic-tac-toe game.ipynb` to play interactive matches against a computer or another player.
 2. Execute `tic-tac-toe training.ipynb` to train a custom reinforcement learning policy for playing Tic Tac Toe.
-> Certainly!
-To use the Tic-Tac-Toe program, follow these steps: First, execute the `tic-tac-toe training.ipynb` notebook to train the policy.
+> First, execute the `tic-tac-toe training.ipynb` notebook to train the policy.
 Next, run the `tic-tac-toe game.ipynb` notebook to play the game.
 Keep in mind that if you're using this for the first time, there won't be any pre-trained policy on your local system.
 After the initial training, you can directly run `tic-tac-toe game.ipynb` since the policy will be available in your local system.
 Enjoy playing! 😊

 ## Features
 - Engage in matches against a computer player trained using reinforcement learning, with the option to choose the level of difficulty.